cheran-senthil/TLE/README.md

 ```
 python -m tle
 ```

+In order for the bot to start, the following roles need to exist in your Discord server, which will be set to each of your users
+ - Newbie
+ - Pupil
+ - Specialist
+ - Expert
+ - Candidate Master
+ - Master
+ - International Master
+ - Grandmaster
+ - International Grandmaster
+ - Legendary Grandmaster

+These roles are needed even if none of the users in your server have these ranks in Codeforces

 ### Notes
  - In order to run admin-only commands, you need to have the `Admin` role, which needs to be created in your Discord server and assign it to yourself / other administrators
  - In order to prevent the bot suggesting an author's problems to the author, a python file needs to be run, since this can not be done through the Codeforces API, which will save the authors for specific contests to a file.
 To do this, run `python extra/scrape_cf_contest_writers.py`, which will generate a JSON file.

 ## Usage

+In order to run any bot commands, you can either ping the bot at the beginning of the command, or prefix the command with a semicolon (;), e.g. `;handle pretty`
+The commands available are the following:

 ```
 CSES: